CIS3296SoftwareDesignF21/prj-03-battleship_game/Week4.md

 - Update board to reflect when opponent missed their shot

 ## John Crane
-- Reworked the way the host waits for the client at once the hosts the game
+- Reworked the way the host waits for the client once the hosts the game
 - Colorized ships during gameplay for Mac users